cloudmesh-community/fa19-516-158/project/report.md

 3) Setting HostNames on the SD card

-4) Implementing SSH so that each PI can communicate with each other
+4) Implementing SSH so that we can connect from one PI to the other.

 5) Downloading Hadoop on the master node